TaylorOD/Professional_Technical_Interviewee/23_mike_wales/show_notes.md

 ### Episode #23 - Mike Wales - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Mike Wales.
-He is current the CTO at Moonrise, previously he was a Director at Udacity and spent many years doing technical Government contracting work after served in the Air Force.
+He is current the CTO at Moonrise, previously he was a Director at Udacity and spent many years doing technical Government contracting work after served in the Air Force and the NSA.

 - Video: To be posted
 - Part Two - Technical: To be posted